-Do I have to wash my recyclables before putting them in the bin?
+Do I have to wash my recyclables before putting them in my cart?

 Rinsed and dry is the way to go!
-Skip the dishwasher and elbow grease, just give your plastic and metal recyclables a quick rinse and dry before throwing them in your bin!
+Skip the dishwasher and elbow grease, just give your plastic and metal recyclables a quick rinse and dry before throwing them in your cart!

 Can pizza boxes be recycled in Omaha?

 You betcha they can!
 Pizza boxes can be recycled as long as there is no cheese, crust, or pineapple left in the box!
 Got a soggy bottom?
 A little grease won’t hurt but if the bottom of your box is soaked, tear that part off and throw it in your compost or trash!

 Omaha Recycles Right is a campaign created by Keep Omaha Beautiful to help answer your questions relating to recycling in Omaha.